-Next, is the development of the components as described, taking into account the evolution of the ACROSS platform component and align with the other related components and modules, based on the requirements and architecture as described.
+Next, is the integration of the Latvian node with the help of the tech team responsible for the respective node.
+To this end, a closer technical co-operation between the parties is imminent.
+Last, there will be a further refinement of the code, taking into account the evolution of the ACROSS platform component and align with the other related components and modules, based on the requirements and architecture as described.